Fxztam/setup_pg_adb/livelabs/provision-adb/provision-adb.md

 ### Objectives

--   Learn how to provision a new free tier Autonomous Transaction Processing instance
+- Learn how to provision a new ATP instance

 ### Prerequisites

-* An [Oracle Cloud Account](https://www.oracle.com/cloud/free/).
-You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a training account whose details were given to you by an Oracle instructor.
+- A VCN and Subnet

 ## **STEP 1**: Choose ATP from the Services Menu